 Lastly, in the executive summary, you will have to add an overview of your business’s financial situation.
-To do this, you should first have a complete set of forecasts and projections made beforehand.
+To do this, you should first have a complete set of forecasts and finance projections made beforehand.
 This will assist you with your financial plan that will be a major chunk of your business plan.

 With the data on hand, you have to pick up the most relevant financial details that interest the investors.
-These include what financial goals you set in meeting your sales when you will breakeven, how profitable the business is expected to be, and how much investment is required at your end.
+These include what financial goals you set in meeting your sales when you will break even, how profitable the business is expected to be, and how much investment is required at your end.

-The first bit of your traditional business plan explains what your business aims to do.
+The first bit of your traditional business planning explains what your business aims to do.
 Things change as it moves to the second part of the business plan, where you’re required to explain how you plan on achieving your goals.
 This is where you clarify your marketing, sales, operations, and other mechanisms that you will incorporate as you go to execute your plans.

 In this segment, you will add all the relevant details to map out how you will communicate to your target market.
 Marketing is a form of communication in which you need to be precise about what measures to take as you venture to create your brand’s awareness.
 Choose methods, mediums, and channels that you will use to put your business out there in front of the target audience.

 Marketing channels can incorporate social media, advertising, traditional methods, and so much more.
 The channel you use depends on what your target market is.
-If your target is the Gen-Z, you want to use platforms such as Instagram and Facebook to get their attention.
+If your target is Gen-Z, you want to use platforms such as Instagram and Facebook to get their attention.